Eat Local. Live Green.

 For each solution, a storyboard capturing a clip of user journey was created, hoping to dig more into the essence of each solution.

+Paper prototypes were created for initial concept exploration.
 Additionally, several peer testing sessions were conducted in groups of three.
 My role was the "wizard" (acted as the mobile device) and the facilitator.
 The other two participants acted as the user and the observer.
 After quickly describing the project and few sample tasks, the user was asked to play with the system.

 Major pain points that arose from the testing sessions are: